ArminHuber/Dispersion-Calculator/README.md

 ### Installing DC as a stand-alone application (no MATLAB required)

-* Download DC_vXY_installer.exe.
+* Download DC_v24_installer.exe.
-* Execute DC_vXY_installer.exe.
+* Execute DC_v24_installer.exe.

 In case the MATLAB runtime is not downloaded and installed automatically:

-* Check ChangeLog.txt for the MATLAB runtime version.
-* Download the appropriate MATLAB runtime at https://www.mathworks.com/products/compiler/matlab-runtime.html
+* Download the MATLAB Runtime R2022a (9.12) at https://www.mathworks.com/products/compiler/matlab-runtime.html
 * Install the runtime.
-* Execute DC_vXY_installer.exe.
+* Execute DC_v24_installer.exe.

 ### Use the code in MATLAB (MATLAB and Curve Fitting Toolbox required)
 * Download the repository as a zip-file (click the green "Code" button, and press "Download ZIP").